Year 6 Autumn_1_2026

 Dear parents,

-We will continue to remind children about our school values of Respect, Good Manners, Patience, Perseverance and Honesty , as well as abiding by our British Values.
+We will continue to remind children about our school values of Respect, Good Manners, Patience, Perseverance and Honesty.
 We will use our reward system 'Brookhouse Monster's University' to recognise good behaviour and attitudes.
 If your child is in the winning University team, they will be given a reward at the end of the term.
-Additionally, they are now collecting dojos for themselves, which they will be rewarded for by receiving a certificate if they reach their targets.
+Alongside this, they are also collecting dojos for personal reward, for which they will receive silver or gold stickers or a platinum certificate.
 PSHE will also play a key role, this will take place through class and assembly sessions.
-The PSHE topic for the summer term is called 'Keeping Safe'.
-The year 6 summer 2 topic is called 'Beside the Seaside'.
+The topic for autumn 1 is 'Mental Health & Wellbeing with learning about 'Being Kind'.
+Our character lessons will continue this half term, where we will work on the attributes of caring, helpfulness and cooperation.

 English

-We will be covering Discussions and Debates this half term.
-We will do this through the use of ‘Talk for Writing’ strategy of imitate, innovate and invent.
-As well as this, we will be focusing on the skills needed to invent our own piece of writing and look at cross-curricular writing through other subject areas.
+We will be covering a a fiction unit called Novel as a Theme and a non-fiction unit called Biographies.
+We will do this through the use of the ‘Talk for Writing’ strategy of imitate, innovate and invent.
+As well as this, we will be focusing on the skills needed to invent our own piece of writing and look at writing through other subject areas.
 Whole class reading will continue to take place every day, through which we encourage children to focus on new vocabulary in the text and the comprehension of the text.
+Daily handwriting and spelling will take place - focusing on foundational knowledge and building up fluency.

-To further support your child's skills in reading comprehension, the school has purchased a subscription with an online reading resource called Reading Plus, which improves pupil's reading age but it does rely on the children using this resource on a regular basis.
-So please make sure they are using it at home.
+To further support your child's reading for pleasure, they will be able to change their school library book, fortnightly.
 Please support your children in their reading of school books, at home for ten minutes every day.
-We will continue to encourage children to improve their Oracy skills.
+We will continue to encourage children to improve their Oracy skills through participating in the project Voice 21.

 Mathematics